Distance: 8 miles

 *Update/variant February 2019*

 In the cooler months the fire road winding up the north slope of Josephine above the saddle is chilly and not particularly appealing, so this time we decided to skip the summit and take the path north-east from the saddle: a path which leads ultimately to Strawberry Meadow (a place less utterly romantic than it sounds, but still pretty nice, and the subject of a future post).
 So we had our picnic on the saddle and then continued east, past the water tank where the Strawberry Trail meets the Colby Canyon Trail up from the highway.
 After that, the path snakes only very gently uphill around the western flank of Strawberry Peak, offering enticing new variants on the vista with every twist.
-You can go as far along here as you want – we stopped and retraced our steps when the path reached its northernmost point before heading east along a very cold and snowy-looking north-facing slope, just over a mile from our picnic spot on Josephine Saddle.
+You can go as far along here as you want – we stopped and retraced our steps when the path reached its northernmost point before heading east along a very cold and snowy-looking north-facing slope, about 1.5 miles and 40 minutes from our picnic spot on Josephine Saddle.

 Admiring Strawberry Peak all sugar-dusted.